The short answer

 Strengths

 • Free real hardware access.
-IBM Quantum gives free access to real superconducting quantum devices with up to 127 qubits.
+IBM Quantum's free Open Plan includes 10 minutes of runtime per month on real superconducting devices, including 156-qubit Heron processors.
 No other framework gives you this out of the box.

 • Largest community.
 More tutorials, more Stack Overflow answers, more Slack channels, and more courses are built around Qiskit than any other framework.